Back

 The wireframes started with 60+ screens including social features and Sunday service flows.

 Through working sessions with the founder it became clear these features required significantly more screens and complexity than the MVP timeline allowed.
 Both were removed entirely.
-The scope tightened to what mattered most for launch: daily practice, momentum tracking, and grace mechanics.
+The scope tightened to what mattered most for launch: daily practice, momentum tracking, and the comeback mechanic.

 Key screens